-The 2019 peer group represents a group of biopharmaceutical companies more similar to us in key measures than the list we used in 2018, in light of our substantial growth and the advancement of our development pipeline, focusing on companies with approximately 175 to 1,500 employees, a market capitalization between \$1.5 billion and \$14.5 billion, and a focus on orphan diseases, with a roughly equal mix of companies with a lead product candidate in the late-stage of clinical development and early commercial companies.
-Specifically, Juno Therapeutics, Inc. was removed from the 2018 list because it was acquired by Celgene, ACADIA Pharmaceuticals was removed from the 2018 list because it suffered a clinical development setback that affected its comparability at the time the peer group was reviewed, and Acceleron Pharma, Inc. was removed from the 2018 list because its stage of development affected its comparability at the time the peer group was reviewed.
-Array BioPharma Inc. and Exelixis, Inc. were added to the 2019 peer group.
+The 2020 peer group represents a group of biopharmaceutical companies more similar to us in key measures than the list we used in 2019, in light of our substantial growth and the advancement of our development pipeline, focusing on companies with approximately 200 to 1,700 employees, a market capitalization between \$900 million and \$10.5 billion, and an early commercial-stage portfolio with a focus on orphan diseases.
+Specifically, Array BioPharma, Inc., Spark Therapeutics, Inc. and TESARO, Inc. were removed from the 2020 peer group because they were acquired (or scheduled to be acquired) by other companies, and Clovis Oncology, Inc., Ionis Pharmaceuticals Inc., Puma Biotechnology, Inc. and Seattle Genetics, Inc. were removed from the 2020 peer group because their market capitalization had fallen outside of our targeted range.
+ACADIA Pharmaceuticals Inc., Amicus Therapeutics, Inc., Blueprint Medicines Corporation, FibroGen, Inc. and Nektar Therapeutics were added to the 2020 peer group.